 Did you know that there are about 5 million children in the United States who wet the bed?
-If your child wets the bed, he or she is not alone.
+If your child wets the bed, they are not alone.

-Though most children are toilet trained between 2 and 4 years of age, some children may not be able to stay dry at night until they are older.
+Although most children are toilet trained between 2 and 4 years of age, some children may not be able to stay dry at night until they are older.
 Children develop at their own rate.
-For example, 20% of 5-year-olds, 10% of 7-year-olds, and 5% of 10-year-olds may still wet the bed.
+For example, studies have shown that 15% of 5- and 7-year-olds wet the bed.
+But by age 15, fewer than 1%wet the bed.

 Bedwetting is not a serious medical condition, but it can be a challenging problem for children and parents.
-Read on to find out more from the American Academy of Pediatrics about bedwetting and what can be done about it.
+Read on to find out more about bedwetting and what families can do about it.

 What you can do